 A psychiatrist at West Virginia University, Dr. Brian Quigley is a clinician for WVU students and is the director of psychiatric services at the Carruth Center for Psychological and Psychiatric Services.
-He also serves as a psychiatric expert doing court-ordered evaluations such as dangerousness evaluations and consultation for civil cases involving sexual harassment.
 He enjoys teaching and providing mentorship for WVU undergraduate students, medical students, psychiatry residents, psychology trainees, and forensic psychiatry fellows.
 He serves as a member of several committees including the WVU Medicine Practitioner Health committee.

 He completed his forensic psychiatry fellowship and psychiatry residency at West Virginia University and is board certified in both general psychiatry and forensic psychiatry.
 He received his medical degree from the University of Washington in 2001.